-They are more expensive than carbon straps.
-Wall anchors require 10 feet of usable space outside the basement for perfect installation.
+However,they are more expensive than carbon straps and require 10 feet of usable space outside the basement for perfect installation.

-This rod, when tightened, creates a pull to hold both the plates and provide additional support to your basement wall.
+This rod, when tightened, creates a pull to hold both the plates ,providing additional support to your basement wall.

-Usually, the spacing between two anchors is 5 feet.
+Usually, the spacing between two wall anchors is 5 feet.